Prominent Stockton Civic Leader Sammy Nunez Faces Child Sex Abuse Charges

 “The concern that I have is that people don’t punish the organization because of the deeds of an individual or the alleged deeds of an individual,” Bivens said.

-Nunez will be due in court Tuesday for the first time on these charges – heinous allegations against a man known for helping families in need.MORE NEWS: Witness Chases Drive-By Shooting Suspects In Woodland; 3 Arrested With Help From Public
+Nunez will be due in court Tuesday for the first time on these charges – heinous allegations against a man known for helping families in need.MORE NEWS: Man Who Went Missing On Mt.
+Whitney Hike As Storm Rolled Through Found Alive

 Fathers and Families issued a statement on its Facebook page regarding Nunez’s dismissal from the organization and that the organization remains committed to pursuing its mission.